 Ask family, friends, and the people you work with to get tested.
 Active TB can spread to other people.

 Avoid close contact with others until your healthcare provider says it’s OK.

 Wash your hands often, especially after coughing.

 Use a tissue to cover your mouth when you cough.
 If you don’t have a tissue, cough into your elbow, not your hand.

 Wear a mask, if you have been told to do so, when you go out in public or visit your healthcare provider

 Use a plastic bag to throw away old tissues and other supplies.

 Call your health care provider right away if you have any of the following:

 Chest pain or shortness of breath

-Also call your health care provider if you are taking TB medication and think you are having side effects, such as skin rash, yellowing of the eyes, or stomach problems.
+Also call your healthcare provider if you are taking TB medicine and think you are having side effects.
+These include skin rash, yellowing of the eyes, or stomach problems.